advop-admin/topdraw-ai-fullstack/README.md

-# Takumi.ai BDT Dashboard for QBurst
+# Topsdraw Compass Dashboard

-An AI-powered dashboard for QBurst's Business Development Team (BDT) to analyze client information, match historical projects using semantic similarity, and generate tailored business proposals.
-This tool is part of the Takumi.ai ecosystem and works alongside the Takumi.ai Project Management System.
+An AI-powered dashboard for Topsdraw Compass to analyze client information, match historical projects using semantic similarity, and generate tailored business proposals.
+This tool is part of the Topsdraw Compass ecosystem and works alongside the Topsdraw Compass Project Management System.

 ## 🚀 Features

 - **Client Analysis**: Scrapes and analyzes client websites and social media using Gemini AI
 - **Smart Project Matching**: Uses ChromaDB vector similarity to find relevant historical projects
-- **AI Proposal Generation**: Creates customized proposals using Gemini AI and QBurst templates
+- **AI Proposal Generation**: Creates customized proposals using Gemini AI and Topsdraw Compass templates
 - **Rich Text Editing**: Edit and customize generated proposals with a full-featured editor
 - **Export Options**: Download or copy proposals for external use